How to use approximators

 Example

-Initially, the MDP, the policy and the features are created:
+First, the MDP, the policy and the features are set up:

 from mushroom_rl.algorithms.value import SARSALambdaContinuous